cncf/tag-observability/whitepaper.md

 There is no doubt that observability is a desirable property of a system nowadays.
 Everybody is saying that, right?
 Some of you may have already started your observability journey, while others are reading this whitepaper right now just because everyone is saying that you should make your systems observable.
 The fact is that "Observability" has become a buzzword, and like every other buzzword, everyone wants to leave their mark while advocating for it, and what you have heard may have a different meaning from what it originated from.
 If you're going to level up your game on observability, let's try to make it clear its original purpose.

-"In control theory, observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs" [9].
+"In control theory, observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs".
 Being less theoretical, it is a function of a system with which humans and machines can observe, understand and act on the state of said system.
 So yes, observability, by definition, looks simple, but it gets complicated to decide which output(s) a system should have when implementing without an objective in mind.
 That's when things start to go sideways.

 When getting started, it's easy just to copy someone else's work.
 That is one of the blessings and, at the same time, one of the curses of Open Source.
 There are so many examples online; helm charts, Ansible playbooks, Terraform modules, one can just run one of those scripts, and you have an observability stack up and running in just a couple of minutes.
 It is easy, and it works for others.
 Therefore it should work for me, right?
 Well, we're not trying to encourage you not to use those types of script, but you must keep in mind that observability is not just using all the pretty and shiny tools.
 You must be conscious about what outputs are coming out of your system and, more important than everything, you need to have an objective in mind!
 You may think: "Oh, I want to collect this particular data because you never know, I may need that in the future." and you repeat this thought for another data, and another, and another, and then you realize that you are building a data lake instead.